Velocity: The fastest Parity released.

 Dear Ethereum communities, dear blockchain developers, dear decentralization enthusiasts: Parity Technologies is thrilled to announce the latest release: Parity 1.9 or Velocity.
-We’ve knuckled down and implemented a bunch of optimisation and polish to help ensure everyone gets a stellar performance.
+We’ve knuckled down and implemented a bunch of optimization and polish to help ensure everyone gets a stellar performance.
 Here’s a few of the things we’ve been working at:

 Our underlying database, RocksDB has been upgraded, making it more stable.
 Moreover, we have spent a lot of time fine tuning the database configuration for top-performance.
-It now works sufficiently fast that even users with slower, older hard-disks are able to synchronise the chain.
+It now works sufficiently fast that even users with slower, older hard-disks are able to synchronize the chain.
 Warp-sync performance has been significantly improved with typical sync times over public wifi to be around an hour.